-In an article recently published on Lawyer2B.com, entitled The Changing Tide at the Bar, the barrister and law tutor Stephen Dale argued that fusing the training for barristers and solicitors could save the Bar.
+In an article recently published on Lawyer2B.com, the barrister and law tutor Stephen Dale argued that fusing the training for barristers and solicitors could save the Bar.

 In his view: “The fusion of pathways would provide an opportunity for the profession to continue to evolve and provide the much-needed collective strategic approach to safeguard career opportunities.”

 I feel compelled to respond.

 With the utmost respect to Mr Dale, this seems to be an argument for introducing ‘all-round’ American-style attorneys by the back door.
 Indeed, his reference to a “collective strategic approach” sounds suspiciously like: “more solicitor-advocates and less independent barristers.”